kurniawano/ictpsp.github.io/_Notes/Basic_Operators.md

 ## Operators and Operands in Computation

 In our previous lessons, we have done some simple computations.
 We first computed the cadence and then the speed based on the cadence and the bicycle parameters.
-In all these we use mathematical **operators** to do our computation.
+In all these, we used mathematical **operators** to do our computations.
 For example, to calculate the cadence from the number of steps, we had the following function definition.
 ```python
 def compute_cadence_for_30sec(steps):
   return steps * 2
 ```

-In the above function definition, we used the **multiplication** operators, i.e. `*`.
-Multiplication operator is an example of what we call as **binary operator**.
-The word binary refers to the number of the operands which in this case is two for the multiplication operator.
-This means that multiplication operator requires *two operands*, that is the left hand side number and the right hand side number which the operator will multiply.
-Python expects two operands and when there is a lack of operand, Python will throw an exception or an error as in the code below.
+In the above function definition, we used the **multiplication** operator, i.e. '*' .
+The multiplication operator is an example of what we call a **binary operator**.
+The word "binary" refers to the number of operands, which in this case are two for the multiplication operator.
+This means that the multiplication operator requires two operands—that is, the left-hand side number and the right-hand side number, which the operator will multiply.
+Python expects two operands, and when there is a lack of an operand, Python will throw an exception or an error as in the code below.

 ```python
 >>> cadence = 2 *